lamba92/bayesian-net-project/README.md

   - `Utils.kt` and `WrongDistributionException` files.

-- `CustomDynamicaBayesNet.kt`, which implents the `Rollup Filtering` algorithm imposing two slices at a time.
+- `CustomDynamicaBayesNet.kt`, which implements the `Rollup Filtering` algorithm focus on two slices at a time.
 To advance the network to the following state *t+1*, where *t* is the current time state, the `forward` method must be executed.

 - `Inferences.kt`, which instantiates an object which contains the extension of the `Variable Elimination` algorithm required by the project and which exposes the methods